Aliases for IPO5 Gene

 GeneCards Summary for IPO5 Gene

 IPO5 (Importin 5) is a Protein Coding gene.
-Diseases associated with IPO5 include Hiv-1.
-Among its related pathways are Influenza Viral RNA Transcription and Replication and Infectious disease.
-GO annotations related to this gene include poly(A) RNA binding and protein transporter activity.
+Diseases associated with IPO5 include Noonan Syndrome 1.
+Among its related pathways are HIV Life Cycle and Development_TGF-beta receptor signaling.
+Gene Ontology (GO) annotations related to this gene include protein transporter activity.
 An important paralog of this gene is RANBP6.

 UniProtKB/Swiss-Prot Summary for IPO5 Gene

 Functions in nuclear protein import as nuclear transport receptor.
 Serves as receptor for nuclear localization signals (NLS) in cargo substrates.
 Is thought to mediate docking of the importin/substrate complex to the nuclear pore complex (NPC) through binding to nucleoporin and the complex is subsequently translocated through the pore by an energy requiring, Ran-dependent mechanism.
 At the nucleoplasmic side of the NPC, Ran binds to the importin, the importin/substrate complex dissociates and importin is re-exported from the nucleus to the cytoplasm where GTP hydrolysis releases Ran.
 The directionality of nuclear import is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus (By similarity).
 Mediates the nuclear import of ribosomal proteins RPL23A, RPS7 and RPL5.
 Binds to a beta-like import receptor binding (BIB) domain of RPL23A.
 In vitro, mediates nuclear import of H2A, H2B, H3 and H4 histones.
+Binds to CPEB3 and mediates its nuclear import following neuronal stimulation (By similarity).
 In case of HIV-1 infection, binds and mediates the nuclear import of HIV-1 Rev.